james-o-dev/auth-example/client/README.md

-# React TypeScript Project with Vite
+# Client for Auth Example

 ## Table Of Contents